remjey/HabitSailor/README.md

 Some stuff that would be great in approximate order:

+* Use data from user profile to build up-to-date profile picture instead of requesting a png profile picture (which may be old)
 * Bring back todos from the dead (aka completed) state
 * Filter tasks by tag, completed/not completed
 * Sort tasks by color